CASE STUDIES BY DR. JEREMY JAMES

 After six months, all of Bob’s symptoms resolved and he was able to resume all of his normal activities, including golf, with some modifications.

-I have had serious neck stenosis issues for years and to put it simply: Jeremy James’s BackForever protocol has fixed me.
-A combination of neck and back strengthening exercises, patiently rolled out over time, has made
+I have had serious neck stenosis issues for years and to put it simply: Jeremy James’s BACKFOREVER protocol has fixed me.
+A combination of neck and back strengthening exercises, patiently rolled out over time, has made the difference.

 Richard Jelinek: Neck Pain and Low Back Pain.
 Spondylolisthesis at L4, Multilevel Cervical Stenosis, Degenerative Disc Disease

 Richard, a very fit 80 year old, came to me after years of debilitating neck pain and chronic low back pain.
 Richard had given up on lifting anything overhead because of intermittent episodes of severe neck pain and spasm associated with these movements.
 He had suffered a serious accident on an ATV in 1999, resulting in a subdural hematoma and possibly a lumbar vertebral fracture (no imaging was done on low back at the time; spondylolisthesis was discovered later).
 Since the accident he experienced neck spasms and headaches almost any time he lifted anything over five pounds above his head.
 These spasms could last for days and rendered him unable to work and bedridden.